Getty Images

 DaaS operating system options

 Interest in desktop as a service based on macOS certainly exists, but it is not possible from a legal standpoint.
 Even if it were, the financial investment and costs would likely raise feasibility questions.
-There's reason to believe Apple will not change its legal requirements in the future.
+There is little indication that Apple plans to change its licensing requirements.
 Apple derives significant profit from hardware -- closely coupling its hardware and software is its long-standing business model and key to its success.
 Apple continues to focus on tying OS functionality to its physical devices.
 Physical devices running iOS and macOS operating systems continue to proliferate.
 Supporting these Apple devices for remote access to Windows-based virtual desktops, therefore, shows no signs of slowing down.

 An alternative to Windows-based DaaS is Linux VMs.
 If an organization seeks an OS other than Windows due to Microsoft's licensing costs or other requirements, Linux is an option worth considering.
 However, end users are far less familiar with Linux, so involving it in a user-facing technology could cause confusion.
-Further, some traditional software packages such as Office 365 and Microsoft 365 aren't available for direct download onto a Linux machine.
-While there may be some use cases for Linux VMs, they face challenges from an integration and familiarity perspective for most enterprise users.
+Further, some traditional software packages, such as Office 365 and Microsoft 365, aren't available for direct download onto a Linux machine.
+While there might be some use cases for Linux VMs, they face challenges from an integration and familiarity perspective for most enterprise users.

 Because multi-user Windows 10 and 11 is available only on Microsoft Azure, this functionality is a key feature of Azure Virtual Desktops.
 Other cloud providers -- including AWS and Google Cloud -- cannot offer multi-user Windows 10 or 11.
 However, 1-to-1 virtualized Windows 10 and 11 workstations are available.
 Because Windows OSes are not dependent on native Microsoft hardware, organizations have flexibility and can find ways to cut costs.